aliak00/Tasker/README.md

 func intercept<T: Task>(task: inout T, currentBatchCount: Int) -> InterceptCommand
 ```

 Intercept is called with a reference to the task that is about to be executed.
 You can modify the reference to the task and the command you return will determine what happens to the task.
-See the docs for details on `InterceptCommand`.
+One of the parameters is a `currentBatchCount`; this is there because you can `hold` a task, so this tells you how many is held.
+Useful for batching events to an analytics system for e.g. See the docs for details on `InterceptCommand`.

 You enable an interceptor by passing an array of interceptors to a `TaskManager` object upon creation only.